 Banno keeps tabs on the devices and browsers that are logging into user accounts by using device IDs1 and browser fingerprinting2.
-Whenever a user attempts to login on a device that the API doesn’t recognize, they will be asked to prove their identity using 2FA.
-It’s just another security measure taken to protect the user in the even that their credentials are compromised.
+Whenever an end user attempts to login on a device that the API doesn’t recognize, they will be asked to prove their identity using 2FA.
+It’s just another security measure taken to protect the end user in the even that their credentials are compromised.

 - Can an end user’s 2FA phone number be provided upon request?

 - For the user’s security, an end user’s phone number is hashed across all platforms and cannot be provided.

 - Can we override the institution’s 2FA setting for specific end users?

 - Yes!
 To change settings for a specific end user, navigate to the Security page for that end user.

 - On some SMS 2FA codes, what’s the email address (ex. @online.tx.org) that displays?

 - Actually, this isn’t an email address but an an App hash.
 While the majority of devices don’t use an App hash, certain ones use it as part of 2FA and generating one-time codes sent by SMS.
 This allows us to support a higher number of different devices used by end users.
 You can checkout WebOTP API for more information on generating a one-time password (OTP).